 - Loss of consortium or companionship

 Talk to an Atlanta motorcycle accident lawyer right away to know your options.
-They can help you navigate this tragic time so that you can focus on being with loved ones—but worrying about the legal side of things.
+They can help you navigate this tragic time so that you can focus on being with loved ones – but worrying about the legal side of things.

-Settlement Versus Trial
+Settlement vs. Trial

 There are two ways you can seek compensation for motorcycle accident damages:

-- Through the settlement of an insurance claim or
+- Through the settlement of an insurance claim

-- Through an award at trial.
+- Through an award at trial

 Most accident claims are settled well before the case ever goes to trial.
 If you have a powerful lawyer helping you with your claim, you have a much higher chance of getting a fair settlement and moving on from the accident.
 However, some situations do warrant filing a lawsuit, and your lawyer will help you every step of the way if that is necessary.